martenc/summoner-dive-beta/readme.md

 ## Configuration

 1. Follow the instructions for creating an app found here:  https://developer.riotgames.com
+2. Make sure you have your api_key handy after you sign up
-2. Download or clone this repo
+3. Download or clone this repo

 ## Installation

 1. Specify your own api key within the key.js found in the config directory
 2. If you're hosting your app on heroku (or similar) you can specify the environmental variable containing your key.
 Otherwise you can hard code them in the key.js file ...but be sure to keep them safe and secret!
+3. I've provided a notes.txt file as well to help you along with some example endpoints
+4. Enjoy!

 ## Build